-Miss Liberty holds a BA in History from the University of Nebraska-Lincoln and a master's degree from the University of Kansas' Center of Indigenous Nations Studies, where she specialized in Tribal Human Resources.
-She obtained an Executive Leadership Certificate from Harvard Business School's program on Leading People and Investing to Build Sustainable Communities, in collaboration with the Native American Finance Officers Association (NAFOA) and an Executive Leadership Certificate from the American Indian Policy Institute (AIPI) Indigenous Leadership Academy from the Sandra Day O’Connor College of Law at Arizona State University.
-She is currently participating in the Women’s Leadership Academy through Loyola University New Orleans.
+Ms. Liberty holds a Bachelor of Arts in History from the University of Nebraska-Lincoln and a Master of Arts from the University of Kansas, specializing in Indigenous Nations Studies.
+She also holds an Executive Leadership Certificate from the Harvard Business School's program “Leading People and Investing to Build Sustainable Communities”, in collaboration with the Native American Finance Officers Association (NAFOA) and an Executive Leadership Certificate from the American Indian Policy Institute (AIPI) Indigenous Leadership Academy from the Sandra Day O’Connor College of Law at Arizona State University.
+She is currently working on a Certificate of Professional Studies at Loyola University New Orleans from the Women’s Leadership Academy.

 Josephine Ethel “Josie” Campbell Simmonds, January 1898 -January 1977